List of discontinued Bose headphones

-This is a list of headphone products sold by the Bose Corporation that have been discontinued.
+This is a compilation of headphone models produced by Bose Corporation that are no longer available through resellers.

 In-ear headphones

 IE / MIE

 The "In-Ear" (IE) headphones were released in 2006 as the company's first earbud product.
 The earbuds include two air ducts in the large grille, and one "stand-alone" air duct on top of each earbud.

 After customer complaints regarding the ear tips becoming detached under certain conditions and the lack of stability during activities such as exercising, the company redesigned the eartips and made the improved eartips available to existing customers at no cost.

-On March 15, 2007 Bose redesigned the ear tips and the color of the cord was changed from black and white.
+On March 15, 2007, Bose redesigned the ear tips and the color of the cord was changed from black and white.

 On October 11, 2007, the headphone plug was redesigned to make it compatible with the Apple iPhone.
 The circuit board was relocated from the headphone plug to midway up the cord.
 In 2008, anti-counterfeiting identifiers (such as a hologram on the back of the circuit board) were added.

-An "MIE" mobile headset version was released in 2009.
-The MIE includes a microphone and remote control, located on the cord.